MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. You have successfully created and configured a user in Azure Active Directory.

 1. Sign out of all the open browser tabs.
-In the Azure portal, sign out by selecting the user icon next to the email address on the top right corner of the screen then selecting **Sign out**.
-In Microsoft 365 sign out by selecting the icon on the top right corner of the Microsoft 365 window that is shown as a circle with the letters SP (next to the question mark icon), then selecting **Sign out**.
+Sign out by selecting the user icon next to the email address on the top right corner of the screen then selecting **Sign out**.
 Close all the browser windows.

 ### Task 3